rust-cli/book/src/in-depth/human-communication.md

 ## When everything is fine

-When communicating progress
+It is useful to report on the application's progress even when everything is fine.
-while your application is doing fine it's important to be informative and concise in log messages.
+Try to be informative and concise in these messages.
 Don't use overly technical terms in the logs.
 Remember:
 the application is not crashing